David Grace (basketball): 2024-2025

+2025-2026

+Grace left Campbell Hall prior to the beginning of their basketball season and is currently conducting speaking engagements, basketball camps, and assisting former players and fellow coaches with his 26 years of basketball coaching experience.

+2026-2027

+In June of 2026 Coach Grace was named Head Coach of the Florida Southwestern State College Men's Basketball team in Fort Myers, Florida, a Division I level Junior College in the Citrus Conference playing in the Suncoast Credit Union Arena.

 Personal life

 Grace grew up in Aberdeen, Maryland and played basketball and baseball at Aberdeen High School.
 He earned a bachelor's of science degree in management (human resources) from Park University, and degrees in logistics and social services from the Air Force.
 He and his wife, Crystal, have six children.
 Grace's father Gerald was a high school basketball referee and baseball umpire in Maryland for 35 years, and his brother Jason coaches lacrosse at the NCAA level.